 There are so many reasons why people wait to have children.
 Every person’s circumstances are unique and different.
 Some women don’t even meet the right person until they’re older.
 To say that we all waited too long to try to have children because we were too focused (selfishly, as it’s implied) on our careers is a gross overgeneralization.

 To weather a fertility journey, you need the right mindset.
-Finding Your Fertility gives you the tools to develop that mindset, and the support you need when your mindset starts to crumble.
+Fertility Redefined gives you the tools to develop that mindset, and the support you need when your mindset starts to crumble.

 Myth #5: If you’re older you’re not meant to be a mom.